fossgis-2021/obs-stream-setup/README.md

 - insert the URL of the Jitsi-Meeting you want to capture
 - set width to `1920` and height to `1080`
 - make sure `Control Audio via OBS` is checked
+- check `Use custom frame rate` and set it to 60
 - insert the custom CSS provided
 - make sure both `Shutdown source when not visible` and `Refresh browser when scene becomes active` are off